guillemontecinos/itp-residency-2020-2021/icm-workshops/session-04/session-04-example.md

   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/icm-workshops/session-04/assets/first-row.png" align="middle" width="80%">
 </p>

-Then, If we'd like to draw the first row in the actual y-coordinate, we should do similar of what we did with `positionX` and declare a variable called `positionY` that takes `3 + rectsHeight[0] / 2` as value.
+Then, let's draw the first row in the actual y-coordinate by doing similar of what we did with `positionX` and declaring a variable called `positionY` that takes `3 + rectsHeight[0] / 2` as value.
 We should also modify the rect's y position to `height * positionY / grid[1]`.

 ```js
 const rectsWidth = [13, 8.5, 8.5, 13] //applies to all columns